VedJain03/Django-to-do-list/README.md

 # Django-to-do-list

-This is a locally hosted to-do list created using Django and HTML.
+This is a locally hosted to-do list created using Django and HTML in a virtual environment.

 The program has the following capabilities:
   - Create a new list with title